-Make sure your website complies with EU cookie laws by displaying a cookie disclosure message to your visitors with the Cookie Consent widget for Adobe Muse.
+Help your website to comply with the new GDPR laws by displaying a cookie disclosure message to your visitors with the Cookie Consent widget for Adobe Muse.
+You can also configure the popup to link to your privacy page, which is also required for GDPR compliance.

 This can also help your site’s search engine optimisation as Google may penalise a site that does not comply with the law.